filecoin-project/lotus-docs/content/en/kb/Manage-Storage-Deals-Legacy/index.md

 ---

 {{< alert icon="warning" >}}
 The Legacy Lotus/Lotus-Miner Markets sub-system reached EOL at the [end of the 31st January 2023](https://github.com/filecoin-project/lotus/releases/tag/v1.18.0).
-We recommend our users migrate to [Boost](https://boost.filecoin.io).
+It has been fully removed from the Lotus/Lotus-Miner codebase as of 10th June 2024.
+We recommend our users to use the [Boost markets sub-system](https://github.com/filecoin-project/boost) instead.
 {{< /alert >}}

 uring the lifetime of a storage provider, Filecoin network clients will query the storage _price-ask_ advertised by the storage provider and initiate deals.
 Deals go through several phases: